 A Note about Fulfilling Required Volunteer Hours: If you have a set number of volunteer hours to complete for a class or assignment, thank you for considering doing those hours with our agency!
 However, understand that we do not always have placements readily available that will meet your needs.
 Our volunteer opportunities are based on the needs of our clients and the availability of our staff to train and supervise.

 A limited number of internships are offered each fall, spring, and summer and must be partnered through a university.
 Internships are focused on the Cultural Orientation class and teaching ESOL, or with our immigration program.
-Please contact us for more information.
+You can get more information about internships on our Employment and Internships page and apply online through out Internship Application Form.